hapax/hapax.github.io/assets/teaching.md

     R(x, t) = R(x - vt).
     $$

+	This dependence on $x-vt$ is the mathematical definition of a *wave*.

 	(b) A child now pours a thin stream of sand onto the top of the pile.
 	This sets the initial value of the rolling layer: